-There is no doubt things can go wrong whilst travelling, and it pays to be prepared, but let’s be honest how often have you used the I really on pack the essentials, as most of the time if I need anything extra like Nurofen, I am in walking distance to a chemist.
+There is no doubt things can go wrong whilst travelling, and it pays to be prepared!
+I really on pack the essentials, as most of the time if I need anything extra like Nurofen, I am in walking distance to a chemist.
 Obviously, if you have allergies, are on medication, need a puffer or going camping or hiking where perhaps you might need that snake bite kit your list will be a bit different.

 In saying that definitely forgo those expensive kits marketed to travellers who don’t know better.
 You can easily put together a kit with just the important things and buy the rest as needed.

-It is an all-natural supplement designed to reduce the risk of infection, Travelan contains naturally occurring antibodies, the proteins that prevent and fight infection.
-The scientifical formulation is clinically proven to reduce the risk of diarrhoea by up to 90%!
+It is a medication designed to reduce the risk of infection of Travellers’ Diarrhoea, Travelan’s active pharmaceutical ingredient contains naturally occurring antibodies, the proteins that prevent and fight infection specifically developed to target the bacteria which causes Travellers’ Diarrhoea.
+The scientific formulation is clinically proven to reduce the risk of diarrhoea by up to 90%!

-Travelan is a purified tablet of hyperimmune bovine colostrum which is enriched with anti E.coli antibodies.
-When taken with meals it binds to diarrhoea-causing bacteria to prevent the colonisation associated with travellers’ diarrhoea by laying within the gastrointestinal tract and then neutralising any bacteria before they can make you sick.
+Travelan caplets contain hyperimmune bovine colostrum which is enriched with anti E.coli antibodies.
+When taken before meals the antibodies can bind to and neutralise diarrhoea-causing bacteria and prevent them from growing in the gastrointestinal tract and making you sick.

-Just take one tablet before a meal with water to protect against diarrhoea.
+Just take one tablet before a meal with bottled water to protect against diarrhoea.
 Best bit?
 It’s available from pharmacies without a prescription!
-It is also very inexpensive insurance for that added piece of mine!
+It is also a very inexpensive travel insurance for that added peace of mind!

 Savlon is an antiseptic cream that gently soothes the skin to help fight infection and aid healing of minor skin disorders.
 I often get heat rash if I am in the sun too long and this soothes it immediately.
 It is also great if you have dry itchy skin.